karrioapi/karrio/README.md

 ## Philosophy

-Karrio makes it easy to integrate shipping carriers and improve your fulfilment processes without loosing control.
+Karrio makes it easy to integrate with shipping carriers and improve your fulfilment processes without loosing control.

-We believe that the logistics industry can greatly benefit from a unified, open and standardized shipping API that gives you direct access to a network of carriers, control over customers' personal data and **compliance**.
+We believe that the logistics industry can greatly benefit from a unified, open and standardized shipping APIs that gives you direct access to a network of carriers, control over customers' personal data and **compliance**.

-## Value Props
+## Benefits

 Karrio is the only **platform-focused** open-source developer tool that offers label generation, package tracking, carrier connections management and, document generation APIs that **you can host on your own infrastructure**.